brbackes/vamR/README.md

 model <- fixest::feols(outcome ~ .[reg_controls] | teacher_id, data = df_prepped, split = ~.group_id)
 ```

-The output (i.e., coefficients and number of observations) in each group should be similar to Stata's `areg` absorbing the teacher ID with the same controls and interaction terms.
+The output (i.e., coefficients and number of observations) in each group should be identical to Stata's `areg` absorbing the teacher ID with the same controls and interaction terms.
 **If this is not the case then the output of `vam.ado` and `vamR` will differ.**

 To make sure output is identical, I've found it helpful to manually specify the omitted group as in above (e.g., `i(syear, ref = 2018)`).
 Otherwise, `fixest` can do strange things with